vmware-archive/node-examples/CRUD-ops/README.md

 The application demonstrates configuring the Node.js GemFire client to use a local cluster.
-It does each CRUD operation, printing expected and actual values along the way.
+It performs each CRUD operation, printing expected and actual values along the way.
 The application is not interactive.

 Example output: